A day in Playa Agua Blanca, Mexico

 Instead, I chose to open my book (Hide and Seek, by Ian Rankin, a vintage treasure) and delved into a dark Edinburgh murder mystery, quite the contrast from my paradisiacal surroundings.
 After a while, and when the UV index reached a more acceptable reading, I resumed my beach walk.
 There is something to be said about yours being the only footsteps on such a big expanse of sand.
 That will probably be the one thing I keep with me from this day trip to Playa Agua Blanca: the utter sense of isolation, of quiet loneliness in front of an unrelenting ocean.

 I left the beach around 5pm.
 I was told the buses towards Pochutla stopped running around 8pm, but I had this fear of waiting by the side of the road at night, so I took no chance.
-I had barely enough time to grab a bottle of cold water from the general store than a bus appeared on the horizon – this one without A/C, but the open windows provided more than enough air flow for me to dry after my walk back to the main road.
+I had barely enough time to grab a bottle of cold water from the general store before a bus appeared on the horizon – this one without A/C, but the open windows provided more than enough air flow for me to dry after my walk back to the main road.

 I met a couple staying at my hotel on the colectivo and chatted until we got back to the hotel.
 Being a little social never hurts – especially after a day of sandy introspection!